-The beach is a bit complicated to get to unless you stay at one the the beachfront resorts, if not, use this guide to get to El Salado Beach.
+The beach is a bit complicated to get to unless you stay at one the beachfront resorts if not, use this guide to get to El Salado Beach.

-Marina Vallarta has it's own little lighthouse, more for show that really useful, surrounded by buildings that are higher than it is :-).
-At the top of the lighthouse you can enjoy a drink at the El Faro bar.
+Marina Vallarta has its own little lighthouse, more for the show that really useful, surrounded by buildings that are higher than it is :-).
+At the top of the lighthouse, you can enjoy a drink at the El Faro bar.
 The Marina Lighthouse offers a fantastic view of the Marina area, the Sierra Madre Mountains and wonderful sunsets (very romantic).
 At night they also have live music to take romantic to an even higher level.

-great restaurants, speciality stores, cafes and shops offering quality products around the Marina, the view is great, the ambience, relaxed, great for a day out with the family.
+Enjoy great restaurants, specialty stores, cafes and shops offering quality products around the Marina, the view is great, the ambiance, relaxed, great for a day out with the family.

 Another attraction for young and old is the bronze sculpture at the entrance to the Marina called "Vallarta Whale".
 This sculpture was installed in 2001 as a tribute to the whales that visit the harbor and the Banderas Bay each year, according to the locals it is the largest bronze sculpture in the world.